 Warner Bros.
-Pictures’ Fantastic Beasts and Where to Find Them will hit theaters November 18th of this year.
-Anticipating the magical world of Harry Potter to dazzle us on the big screen, we’re geeking out over some superhumans and their own superpowers.
+Pictures’ Fantastic Beasts and Where to Find Them hit theaters November 18th of last year.
+After witnessing the magical world of Harry Potter dazzle us on the big screen, we’re geeking out over some superhumans and their own superpowers.
 Sure, these no-majes can’t scare a Dementor away with a corporal Patronus, but their powers are just as fascinating and awe-inspiring.

 Aurel Raileanu, Mr. Magnet Man